Miami Dolphins: Tampa Bay Buccaneers

-Other AFC rivals
+Historic

+Kansas City Chiefs

+The Dolphins won a notable pair of games against the Kansas City Chiefs, defeating them in "The Longest Game", the final game in Municipal Stadium, and then the first regular season game at Arrowhead Stadium in 1972.
+As of the 2023 season, the Chiefs lead the all-time series 17–16.

+Oakland Raiders, San Diego Chargers, Pittsburgh Steelers

-The Dolphins also share historic rivalries with other AFC teams such as the Las Vegas Raiders, Los Angeles Chargers, and Pittsburgh Steelers, stemming from often competing against these teams in the playoffs during the Don Shula era, and to a lesser extent, the Jacksonville Jaguars, who also represent the state of Florida.
+The Dolphins also share historic rivalries with other AFC teams such as the Las Vegas Raiders, Los Angeles Chargers, and Pittsburgh Steelers, stemming from often competing against these teams in the playoffs during the Don Shula era.
+As of the 2023 season, the Raiders lead the all-time series 21–20–1.

 Facilities

 Stadiums

 The Dolphins originally played all home games in the Orange Bowl in Miami.
 They moved to the new Joe Robbie Stadium after the 1986 season.
 From 1993 to 2011, the Dolphins shared the stadium with Major League Baseball's Florida Marlins (now known as the Miami Marlins).
 The venue has had multiple naming rights deals since 1996, carrying the names Pro Player Stadium, Dolphins Stadium, Dolphin Stadium, LandShark Stadium, Sun Life Stadium, New Miami Stadium and, as of August 2016, Hard Rock Stadium.
 The facility is located in Miami Gardens, a suburb of Miami located approximately 15 mi north of downtown Miami.
 The Miami Dolphins share Hard Rock Stadium with the NCAA Miami Hurricanes.
 The 2015–2016 season was the first season in the newly renovated Hard Rock Stadium.
 The Dolphins spent more than two years and over $400 million on a major overhaul to Hard Rock Stadium.
 Every seat was replaced and the lower-level seats were moved closer to the field.
 There are roughly 10,000 fewer seats.